 - Remove the cherry topping from the heat and add the kirsch (2 tsp if you want it stronger) and pour it into another bowl or jar to cool completely.

-- In a large bowl or the bowl of a stand mixer, whisk together the powdered sugar and cream of tartar.
+- In a large bowl or the bowl of a stand mixer, sift together the powdered sugar and salt.

 - If you over-whip the cream, add a couple of tablespoons more and mix until combined.

 - Use a rubber spatula to scrape the edge of the bowl and fold it a couple times to smooth it out.

 - Once the cake and the cherry topping have cooled, place the first layer of cake onto a cake board or a flat surface.

 - Top with half of the chantilly cream but don't go all the way to the edge of the cake, leave a little room for it to spread on it's own when you stack the next layer.